kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Longitudinal Data

-Observations repeat over time.
+Observations repeat over time
-Trends emerge.
+Trends emerge
 Dependence appears

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.